-A new survey conducted by The New York Times and Siena College released on November 5 shows that Mr. Trump leads Mr. Biden in the states of Arizona, Georgia, Michigan, Nevada and Pennsylvania, while the incumbent president leads in the state of Wisconsin.
+A new survey conducted by The New York Times and Siena College released on November 5 shows that Mr. Trump leads Mr. Biden in the states of Arizona, Georgia, Michigan, Nevada and Pennsylvania, while the current president leads in the state of Wisconsin.

 Former President Trump campaigned in Florida on November 4.

-While some states are considered Democratic or Republican strongholds, the states surveyed above are all decisive unknowns in the US presidential election season.
+While some states are considered Democratic or Republican territories, the states surveyed above are all decisive unknowns in the US presidential election season.
 In 2020, Mr. Biden defeated Mr. Trump in all six of those states.

 Source link